-Check in with someone and just listen.
+Check-in with someone and just listen.

 I’m concerned about us.
 I’m concerned about ya’ll.
-Today, I checked in on five people that were able to bring themselves to say, ‘I am struggling with my mental health right now.’
+Today, I checked in on five people who were able to bring themselves to say, ‘I am struggling with my mental health right now.’
 I am grateful that they know that I don’t see this as a weakness.
 Having struggled with depression and suicidal thoughts in my teens and adult life, I know how hard it is to make that admission.

 If you know someone is struggling, check in please, not to offer advice, but to listen if they are willing to trust you with their deepest, darkest s**t.

-Check in, not to judge or offer what you think are meaningful platitudes, but to listen beneath the words to the feelings they are expressing and then let them keep talking.
+Check-in, not to judge or offer what you think are meaningful platitudes, but to listen beneath the words to the feelings they are expressing and then let them keep talking.

-Check in and let them know that if they need to sit in silence or let the emotions flow, flow, flow, then you are here for all of it without needing to tell them how to fix it.
+Check-in and let them know that if they need to sit in silence or let the emotions flow, flow, flow, then you are here for all of it without needing to tell them how to fix it.
 Believe me, most of them are trying more than you know.

-Check in by sending a simple text or email or phone call or leave a voicemail.
+Check-in by sending a simple text or email or phone call or leave a voicemail.
 Something like:

 I am here.
 No pressure.